-8 Coordination System for Factory Automation
+Coordination System for Factory Automation

-- 9 In current factories, various facilities and equipment with different standards, of different - 10 generations, and by different vendors, coexist in the same site.
-This heterogeneous factory - 11 environment is known as Brownfield [8].
-Such networks must accommodate various wireless - 12 interfaces.
-IEC has produced coexistence guidelines for manually configuring wireless systems and - 13 networks for co-existence [9][10].
-In order to overcome the variable environment for wireless - 14 communications (see "Radio Environment within Factories" below), coordination may prove - superior to static configuration of network elements for co-existence.
-The same concept is also - 16 discussed in [11].
+- 33 In current factories, various facilities and equipment with different standards, of different - 34 generations, and by different vendors, coexist in the same site.
+This heterogeneous factory - as environment is known as Brownfield (Hantel, et al.[15] [15][8]).
+Such networks must consider - 36 various wireless interfaces, which include Wi-Fi, Bluetooth, Zigbee, WirelessHART, ISA100.11a, IO- - 37 Link Wireless, LPWA, and so onSuch networks must accommodate various wireless interfaces.
+IEC - 38 has produced coexistence guidelines for manually configuring wireless systems and networks for - 39 co-existence (IEC 62657-1:2017 [9]-[[9][9], IEC 62657-2 [10]-[10][10]).
+In order to overcome the - 40 variable environment for wireless communications (see "Radio Environment within Factories" - 41 below), coordination as described in "Coordination among wireless systems in unlicensed bands"

+- 1 below may prove superior to static configuration of network elements for co-existence.
+The same - 2 concept is drafted in the IEC 62657-4 ED1 [11] [11] and the associated architecture is drafted in the - 3 IEC 62657-3 [16] The same concept is also discussed in IEC 62657-4 ED1 [11].

-17 Radio Environment within Factories
+4 Radio Environment within Factories

-- 18 Some factory applications require reliable, low-latency, and low-jitter data transmission - 19 compared with applications in other environments like offices and homes.
-Furthermore, - 20 measurement results show that some factories are facing difficulties due to severe environment - 21 for wireless communications and/or existence of uncoordinated and independent systems in the - 22 same space.
+- 5 Some factory applications require reliable, low-latency, and low-jitter data transmission compared - 6 with applications in other environments, like offices and homes.
+Furthermore, measurement results - 7 show that some factories are facing difficulties due to the severe environment for wireless - 8 communications and/or existence of uncoordinated and independent systems in the same space.

-23 (a) The Severe Environment for Wireless Communications
+9 (a) Severe Environment for Wireless Communications

-- 24 Two main sources of impairment to radio signals within the factory environment cause - 25 unpredictable variations to channel capacity, namely: - Fluctuation of signal strength - 27 Electromagnetic interference - 28 Following are examples of such impairments observed within the factory environment.
+- 10 Two main sources of impairment to radio signals within the factory environment cause - 11 unpredictable variations to channel capacity, namely: - 1.
+Fluctuation of signal strength - 2.
+Electromagnetic interference - 14 Following are examples of such impairments observed within the factory environment.

-29 Example of Fluctuation of Signal Strength
+Example of Fluctuation of Signal Strength

-- Figure 3 illustrates an environment in which the measurements of Figure 4 were collected.
-The - 31 line of sight between the transmitter and the receiver was not blocked by any obstacle during - 32 measurement.
+- 16 Figure 3 illustrates an environment in which the measurements of Figure 4 were - 17 collected.
+The line of sight between the transmitter and the receiver was not blocked by any - 18 obstacle during measurement.

-Figure 3 Layout in factory for which measurement of RSSI is recorded
+Figure 3-Layout in factory for which measurement of RSSI is recorded

-The observed Received Signal Strength Indicator (RSSI) measurement for this layout is shown in Figure 4 below.
-A packet with 54 bytes was sent at each sequential (Seq) number with 10 ms separation at a data rate of 6 Mbit/s.
+- 21 The observed Received Signal Strength Indicator (RSSI) measurement for this layout is shown in - 22 Figure 4-Figure 4.
+A packet with 54 bytes was sent at each sequential (Seq)-number (Seq no.) -with - 23 10 ms separation at a data rate of 6 Mbit/s.

-Figure 4 RSSI Fluctuation in Factory
+Figure 4-RSSI fluctuation in factory

-This fluctuation in RSSI show in Figure 4 may be due to motions of materials, parts, products and carriers in closed space, with multi-path reflections.
-Similar issues are reported in the NIST report on "Guide to Industrial Wireless Systems Deployments" [12].
+This fluctuation in RSSI shown in Figure 4Figure 4 may be due to motions of materials, parts, products, and carriers in closed space, with multi-path reflections.
+Similar issues are reported in the NIST report entitled "Guide to Industrial Wireless Systems Deployments" [17][12].